 - Two Rivers Gallery BMO kidz art dayz on July 8 & 9 at 725 Canada Games Way

-- Downtown Prince George’s Summerfest 2016 on July 17 at 6th & George Street
+- Downtown Prince George’s Summerfest in July at 6th & George Street

 - British Columbia Northern Exhibition Fall Fair on August 18 to 21 at Exhibition Grounds, 18th Avenue

 Just last Friday, I was excited to be an event volunteer for the Edgewood Elementary Parent Advisory Council during its annual Community BBQ which celebrates the end of the school year.
 This event is completely powered by volunteers in a wide variety of roles: